swatisingh0107/CarNextAssignment/README.md

 The data is written to an S3 bucket which will serve as datalake for our datamart.

-Spin a free tier redshift cluster to read the data in the mart
+Spin a redshift cluster in the same region as s3 bucket to read the data in the mart

 Steps to read data:
 - Create table